 These one-minute stress strategies are simple, and they can make a real difference in how you handle stress.
-Try them!
+We encourage you to try them!

 - Take a deep breath and hold it as you curl your toes for about 5 seconds, then let your breath go all at once.
 Don't ease off — let go completely!